-- 4.10.1The Council have conducted a series of household surveys over the past 20 years looking at the shopping patterns of people living in our main towns.
-The first survey was undertaken in 1997, this was then repeated in 2006 and then again in 2009 as part of a larger Retail and Leisure Study which was undertaken as a background study for the Local Development Plan.
-The latest survey was conducted in November 2015. - 4.10.2 For the latest survey a total of 1,005 telephone interviews were carried out within six identified zones based on the County's main retail centres and constructed to reflect the sphere of influence of each centre.
+- 4.10.1The Council have conducted a series of household surveys over the past 25 years looking at the shopping patterns of people living in our main towns.
+The first survey was undertaken in 1997, this was then repeated in 2006 and in 2009 as part of a larger Retail and Leisure Study which was undertaken as a background study for the Local Development Plan.
+The survey was undertaken again 2015 and most recently in early 2022. - 4.10.2 For the latest survey a total of 1,000 telephone interviews were carried out within six identified zones based on the County's main retail centres and constructed to reflect the sphere of influence of each centre.
 A series of questions were asked in an attempt to establish the trade draw of the Counties central shopping areas.
-The key questions asked concerned the location of the households' main food shop, the location of any top-up convenience shopping and where local residents shop for a variety of comparison goods. - 4.10.3 All of the household surveys which have been undertaken to feed into the Retail Background Paper follow a broadly similar methodology so that whilst they do not allow for an exact comparison they do give some indication, over time, of changing shopping habits. - 4.10.4 Of all those people interviewed for the 2015 survey three quarters do their main food shopping once a week or more often, this rises to 82% for respondents from the Abergavenny catchment area.
+The key questions asked concerned the location of the households' main food shop, the location of any top-up convenience shopping and where local residents shop for a variety of comparison goods. - 4.10.3 All of the household surveys which have been undertaken to feed into the Retail Background Paper follow a broadly similar methodology so that whilst they do not allow for an exact comparison they do give some indication, over time, of changing shopping habits. - 4.10.4 Of all those people interviewed for the 2022 survey just under two thirds of respondents do their main food shopping once a week or more often, this rises to 76% for respondents from the Abergavenny catchment area.

-Outlet (%) 1997 2006 2009 2015
+Outlet (%) 1997 2006 2009 2015 2022

-Safeway (town centre) 34 - - -
+Safeway (town centre) 34 - • - -

+Morrisons, Lion Street ı ı ı - 26

-Tesco, Frogmore Street 26 36 28 12
+Tesco, Frogmore Street 26 36 28 12 2

-Waitrose (Llanfoist) (Safeway - 1997) 18 18 27 24
+Waitrose (Llanfoist) (Safeway - 18 18 27 24 11

+1997)

-Kwiksave (town centre) 3 - - -
+Kwiksave (town centre) 3 - - - -

-Iceland (town centre) - 2 3 3
+Iceland (town centre) - 2 3 3 5

-Aldi, Monmouth Road - - - 30
+Aldi, Monmouth Road - - - 30 20

-Other Local Shops 1 1 - •
+Other Local Shops 1 1 - - -

-Total Abergavenny 82 58 58 69
+Total Abergavenny 82 58 58 69 64

-Other Monmouthshire 3 2 2 1
+Other Monmouthshire 3 2 2 1 9

-Outside County 15 40 40 30
+Outside County 15 40 40 30 22

-Cwmbran 6 10 4 6
+Cwmbran 6 10 4 6 4

-Ebbw Vale 2 14 27 11
+Ebbw Vale 2 14 27 11 7

-Newport 2 2 1 1
+Newport 2 2 1 1 6

 Hereford 3 4 4 2

-Internet - - 5

-- 4.10.5 Of those interviewed in the Abergavenny zone 69% said they do their main convenience shopping in Abergavenny, this is up on the levels recorded in the previous two surveys, although there are still a significant number of respondents who do their main food shop outside of the County.
-The most noticeable recent change is the high percentage of respondents (30%) who are undertaking their main food shop in the Aldi store on Monmouth Road.
-From the responses it would appear that it is drawing some trade away from the Tesco store but also from outside the County, in particular outlets in Ebbw Vale.
-The rise in the popularity of this type of store mirrors a national trend. - 4.10.6 In terms of the stores that the respondents visited for their main food shop, it is noticeable from the chart below that the Aldi store on Monmouth Road (50%) and the Waitrose in Llanfoist (47%) have the largest share, with the Tesco Metro store on Frogmore Street with half this at 25%.
+- 4.10.5 Of those interviewed in the Abergavenny zone 64% said they do their main convenience shopping in Abergavenny, this is down on the levels recorded in the previous survey, but above levels 2006 and 2009.
+However, the number respondents who do their main food shop outside of the County has fallen.
+The most noticeable recent change is the high percentage of respondents (26%) who are undertaking their main food shop in the Morrisons store on Lion Street.
+From the responses it would appear that it is drawing some trade away from the Tesco and Aldi stores but also from outside the County, in particular outlets in Ebbw Vale. - 4.10.6 In terms of the stores that the respondents visited for their main food shop, it is noticeable from the chart below that the Morrrison's store (26%) Aldi store (20%) the Waitrose in Llanfoist (11%) have the largest share, with the Iceland at Cibi Walk with considerably less at 5%.

-4.10.7 Of those interviewed in the Abergavenny zone, 76% said they do their top-up convenience shopping within the town.
-Again, however, there is a significant, if declining, percentage lost out of County, although some of these trips will be linked to place of employment.
+4.10.7 Of those interviewed in the Abergavenny zone, 58% said they do their top-up convenience shopping within the town.
+This represents an 18% decrease since the previous survey in 2015 where the 2022 survey records that approximately 1/3 are lost out of County, although some of these trips will be linked to place of employment.
 The percentage of interviewees who do their top-up shop at local stores shows the continuing importance of neighbourhood centres.
-As a result of the new Morrison's supermarket development, it is expected that the number of those residents doing their shopping within the town will rise, whilst the percentage lost will decrease.